MicrosoftDocs/xamarin-docs/docs/android/wear/deploy-test/debug-on-device.md

     If port 4444 is not available, you can use any other available port to which you have access.

+    > [!NOTE]
-    **Note**: If you restart Visual Studio or Visual Studio for Mac, you must run these commands again to setup a connection to the Wear device.
+    > If you restart Visual Studio or Visual Studio for Mac,
+    > you must run these commands again to setup a connection to the Wear
+    > device.

 5. When the Wear device prompts you, confirm that you are allowing **ADB Debugging**.
 In the Android Wear app, you should